luoyuqinlaura/react-tailwind-pixabay-gallery/README.md

 2. we create ImageCard components, and in App.js, we loop through the images array, put each image into ImageCard components.
 3. notice that: since we are creating a list, we need attribute 'key', which must be unique.
 4. next step, passing image as prop, from app.js to imagecard.js

+## Image Prop Component

+1.passing prop image, which is every image from the images list of App.js, passing to imageCard, and we can get the info from each image, to set views, authors, likes...